a0js/rpi-mpd-ympd/README.md

 Point your browser to `http://hostmachine:8080`

 ### Listening
-This uses FLAC stream to reduce CPU usage.
-Open `http://hostmachine:8000` in VLC or other FLAC stream compatible client.
+Open `http://hostmachine:8000` in VLC or other client.

 ## Gotchas
 USB drives fromatted for windows (NTFS) requires `ntfs-3g` package to mount correctly on the rpi host machine.